The Cost of Spinach

-Spinach is a leafy green of the dark variety that is usually added in salads or mixed in other dishes.
+Spinach is a leafy green of the dark variety that is usually added to salads or mixed in other dishes.
 Spinach originates from central and southwestern Asia but can now be grown almost anywhere around the world.
 The plant’s flowers are not very noticeable, forming small clusters that contain many seeds, on short stalks just under 11 inches tall.
 This plant can survive in cold winter conditions.

 How much does spinach cost?